slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales.' -- Albert Einstein*

-Fatherhood makes you a mentor independently of your will.
 Don't tell your kids them how to live.
 Live fully and let them see.
 By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

 Hints: